Robaledo11/covid_testing/README.md

 ## Code of Conduct

 Everyone interacting in the CovidTesting project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/covid_testing/blob/master/CODE_OF_CONDUCT.md).

+ #def list_choices
+    puts "/nfor detailed information on a site, typw it's number followd by enter" puts "to view the list again type 'list' followed by enter" puts "TO ecit simply type 'exit' followed by enter"

+   end
+end